e-scooter-2077/documentation/domain-exploration/ubiquitous-language.md

 The amount of imaginary money for every customer.
 Used to pay scooter [rents](#rent).
 It can be obtained through [real-world purchases](#real-world-payment).
 ### In-App Payment
-Alias: in-app purchase
+Aliases: in-app purchase
 It's a [virtual currency](#virtual-currency) transaction inside the system.
 ### Real-world payment
-Alias: real-world purchase
+Aliases: real-world purchase
 It's a money transaction from the [customer](#customer) to the business bank account.